mvolkmann/blog/src/bun.md

 It also creates the directory `node_modules` that holds code for dependencies.
 Initially it contains the directories `.bin`, `bun-types`, and `typescript`.
+There is no need to run `npm install` to get started.

 The file `index.ts` only contains the following: